pokt-network/docs/content/node/staking.md

 If you wish to change your output address, you can first unstake the node, and the rewards will be sent to that address.
 Then you can restake the node with a new output address.

+{{% notice style="info" %}}
+Make sure the operator account has some POKT left after staking, as it will still be responsible for ongoing claim and proof transactions, which each carry a 0.01 POKT transaction fee.
+{{% /notice %}}

 ## More information

 * [PIP-9 Consensus Rule Change](https://forum.pokt.network/t/pip-9-consensus-rule-change-rc-0-8-0/1351)